ultreyaonline/standalone/HOSTING.md

 If you are using Laravel Forge, it provides an automated deployment process which you can use out-of-the-box.
 (You may want to update the deploy script to also restart the queues, etc, if you are using them.)

 ## Optimal Workflow
 Ideally you will have your site's files in a private Github repository.

 When you make a commit to Github, the Github Actions scripts will be triggered and run the test suite.

+If you have Laravel Forge configured to auto-deploy on new commits to that branch, it will take care of deployment and none of the following steps are required.
+You could still use the Webhook URL to trigger deploys at the end of the test suite.

 If you have configured a Github Secret for `DEPLOY_WEBHOOK_URL` then after the tests pass Github will use that URL to tell your server to apply the updates by running the deployment script there.